myhades/ha-clash-controller/README.md

 Currently supported service(s): Netflix.

 ## Known Issue
-If you're connecting to a Clash behind Nginx or other reverse proxy, some real-time sensors will not work and get "unknown" state instead.
+If you're connecting to a Clash behind Nginx or other reverse proxy server, some real-time sensors will not work and get "unknown" state instead.
 I'm still working on this.

 ## Feedback
 To report an issue, please include details about your Clash configuration along with debug logs of this integration.